State and Local Transportation Resources

 - MySQL 24-hour PM2.5 Design Value Script

 EPA has developed a MySQL script to calculate design values for the 24-hour PM2.5 NAAQS for PM hot-spot analyses.
-The readme file in the download package describes how to “install” the tool as well as providing instructions on using it for PM hot-spot analyses.
+The readme file in the download package describes how to "install" the tool as well as providing instructions on using it for PM hot-spot analyses.
+Update of September 2013: This script was updated to eliminate a bug that occurred when modeling certain situations.

 - PM25DVScript (ZIP) (16.6M)